 This type of harassment need not be both severe AND pervasive, but only severe OR pervasive.
 Therefore, a single instance of harassing conduct could create a hostile work environment if it is severe enough.
 Alternatively, a campaign of multiple acts of less severe harassment could collectively create a hostile work environment if pervasive enough.
 You may also have a claim even though you were not the direct target of the harassing conduct.
 For example, a woman who witnesses her female co-workers being groped and propositioned can bring a claim for hostile work environment sexual harassment.

 An employer must take all reasonable steps necessary to prevent discrimination and harassment from occurring.
 If harassment has occurred, the employer has a duty to take affirmative measures to change the offending individual’s behavior and to prevent others from similar unlawful conduct.
 Reasonable steps to prevent discrimination and harassment from occurring include affirmatively raising the issue of harassment; expressing strong disapproval of harassment; developing appropriate sanctions for harassment; informing employees of their rights and instructing them to report harassment, etc…

 It is also an unlawful employment practice under FEHA to retaliate against anyone who has opposed sexual harassment or discrimination or has filed a complaint, testified or assisted in any proceeding under FEHA.
 This means that employees are protected from retaliation if they complain about harassment or discrimination.

 If you have been the victim of sexual harassment on the job, you may have the right to monetary compensation.
-The Gould Firm’s employment attorneys understand California’s employment laws and are here to help you get the benefits or compensation you may be entitled to.
+Our San Diego sexual harassment attorney understands California’s employment laws and are here to help you get the benefits or compensation you may be entitled to.
 You can contact us through our online contact form or you can reach us at (619) 273-3431.